hexian000/neosocksd/API.md

 **Returns**

 Custom information as a string.
+Newlines are preserved in the response body.

 ### ruleset.metrics